usgs/geomag-web-absolutes/README.md

 ### Fork the project repository ###

-1. Fork the project into your github user account.
+1. Fork the project into your GitHub user account.
   1. Sign in to GitHub.
   2. Go to `https://github.com/usgs/geomag-baseline-calculator`.
-  2. Click the Fork button near the top right of the page.
+  2. Click the **Fork** button near the top right of the page.

 1. Make sure you [Add an SSH Key to GitHub](readme_dependency_install.md) for the computer you're working on into your GitHub account.